Agentic Marketing Analytics

 Everything you need to know about the product and billing.

 Multi-touch attribution (MTA) tracks individual user journeys and assigns credit to specific touchpoints using deterministic, user-level data.
 Marketing mix modeling (MMM) uses aggregate statistical analysis to estimate how budget allocation across channels affects total revenue — it does not track individual users.
 MTA is precise but limited to trackable digital channels.
 MMM captures offline and brand effects but produces estimates, not exact measurements.
-The most complete measurement strategies use both.
+The most complete measurement strategies use both, plus incrementality testing for causal validation.
+Attribution offers MTA, MMM, and incrementality testing on the same dataset, so teams don't need separate tools or contracts to compare them.

 Incrementality testing measures whether a marketing campaign caused conversions that would not have happened otherwise.
-The most common methods are geo holdout tests (run the campaign in some regions, pause it in others) and time-based on/off experiments.
+The most common methods are geo holdout tests (run the campaign in some regions, pause it in others) and synthetic control tests.
 By comparing conversion rates between test and control groups, incrementality testing reveals the true causal impact of your spend — not just correlation.
 It is especially valuable for validating channels where attribution data is limited, like TV or brand campaigns.
+Attribution includes geo holdout and synthetic control testing alongside its multi-touch attribution and media mix modeling capabilities.